CiwPython/Ciw/docs/Reference/state_trackers.rst

 .. _naive:

 -----------------
-The Naïve Tracker
+The Naive Tracker
 -----------------

-The Naïve Tracker records the number of customers at each node, and how many of those customers are currently blocked.
+The Naive Tracker records the number of customers at each node, and how many of those customers are currently blocked.
 An example for a four node queueing network is shown below::

     ((3, 0), (1, 4), (10, 0), (8, 1))